 Since non-lucid dreams are veiled in the shade of forgetfulness, memory enhancing supplements like galantamine seem to counter the haziness and reawaken a sense of mental clarity during the dream.

 Galantamine has been used in modern medicine since the 1950s and is approved by the FDA for treating Alzheimer’s disease.
-It increases the availability of the neurotransmitter acetylcholine, which has been shown to enhance alertness, sustain attention, facilitate learning and memory, and also promote REM sleep.
+It increases the availability of acetylcholine, a neurotransmitter that enhances alertness, sustains attention, facilitates learning and memory, and also promote REM sleep.

 Dream researchers have shown that galantamine is effective in increasing the frequency of lucid dreams.
 With a sample of 121 participants, LaBerge, LaMarca, and Baird found that 27% of participants reported having a lucid dream after a 4 mg dose of galantamine, while 42% of participants reported having a lucid dream after an 8 mg dose.
 Participants in this study used galantamine in conjunction with the Wake Back To Bed (WBTB) method.